paulyuk/FunctionsMcpTool/README.md

 ### VS Code - Copilot Edits

-1. Add MCP Server from command palette and add URL to your running Function app's SSE endpoint:
+1. *Add MCP Server* from command palette and add URL to your running Function app's SSE endpoint:
     ```shell
     http://localhost:7071/api/sse
     ```
-1. List MCP servers from command palette and start the server
+1. *List MCP Servers* from command palette and start the server
 1. In Copilot chat agent mode enter a prompt to trigger the tool, e.g., select some code and enter this prompt

     ```plaintext